 Aceclofenac is a medicine called a non-steroidal anti-inflammatory drug.
 It is also known as 'an NSAID'.

-Before you take aceclofenac, let your doctor know if you have ever had a bad reaction to any other anti-inflammatory painkiller.
+Before you take aceclofenac, tell your doctor if you have ever had an allergic reaction to any other anti-inflammatory painkiller.

 Take one tablet in the morning and one in the evening.
-It is best to take the tablets straight after a meal or snack.
+Take the tablets during a meal, or after a snack.

-Anti-inflammatory painkillers like aceclofenac are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
-Aceclofenac is used to treat painful rheumatic conditions such as osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
+Anti-inflammatory painkillers like aceclofenac are also called non-steroidal anti-inflammatory drugs (NSAIDs), or sometimes just 'anti-inflammatories'.
+Aceclofenac is prescribed for people with painful rheumatic conditions such as osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
 It eases pain and reduces inflammation.

 Before taking aceclofenac